Appropriate Use Policy

 Students may use their personal devices and those devices provided by the school to access GSSM network resources and the Internet.
 Devices carrying a red tag indicating that the device is registered for faculty and staff use only may not be used by students.
 Likewise, faculty and staff may not log into devices using their privileged accounts if they carry a green tag indicating that it may be used by students or the public.

 GSSM is required to take steps to prevent the viewing of pornographic material on its computers, and to prevent access to such materials through its computer network.
 All persons who use the GSSM network are prohibited from viewing, accessing, or possessing pornographic material on GSSM-owned computers, or via the GSSM network.
 GSSM takes active measures to prevent such material from being accessed through its campus Internet connection.
 Attempts to circumvent, disable, or otherwise render these measures ineffective are a violation of GSSM rules.

 It is important to note that when students use networks off of GSSM’s campus, the school is unable to regulate the content available to them.
-Particularly during summer research internships and while conducting assignment research at the Coker College library or any other collegiate library, GSSM students will have access to networks not equipped to prevent access to pornographic material.
-Colleges and universities are only required to enforce their own published access standards which will vary between institutions.
+Particularly during summer research internships and while conducting assignment research at the Coker College library or any other collegiate library, GSSM students will have access to networks that may not be equipped to prevent access to pornographic material.
+Colleges and universities are only required to enforce their own published access standards.

 Conservation of Shared Resources